John Lydon: Institutions of the United Kingdom

-On the same episode of Question Time, Lydon was critical of the announcement that the British Army was to be reduced in size, saying: "One of the most beautiful things about Britain, apart from the [National Health Service] and the free education, is the British Army."
-He has been a supporter of the NHS since receiving treatment for meningitis aged 7, stating in 2014: "I want national health and education to always be of the highest agenda and I do not mind paying tax for that."
+On the same episode of Question Time, Lydon was critical of the announcement that the British Army was to be reduced in size, saying: "One of the most beautiful things about Britain, apart from the National Health Service and the free education, is the British Army."
+He has been a supporter of the NHS since receiving treatment for meningitis at age 7, stating in 2014: "I want national health and education to always be of the highest agenda and I do not mind paying tax for that."

-Referring the republicanism sentiments expressed in the Sex Pistols song "God Save the Queen," Lydon stated in June 2022 opinion column during the Queen's Platinum Jubilee that he had softened his views on royalty and did not harbor any resentment against the royal family.
-He signed it off unironically with "God save the Queen."
-Following the death of Queen Elizabeth II, Lydon paid tribute to the Queen on Twitter and subsequently objected to any commercial use of The Sex Pistols' tracks to capitalize on the Queen's death.
+Referring to the republican sentiments expressed in the Sex Pistols song "God Save the Queen", Lydon stated in June 2022 opinion column during the Queen's Platinum Jubilee that he had softened his views on royalty and did not harbour any resentment against the royal family.
+He signed it off unironically with "God save the Queen".
+Following the death of Queen Elizabeth II, Lydon paid tribute to the Queen on Twitter and subsequently objected to any commercial use of the Sex Pistols' tracks to capitalise on the Queen's death.